-- The potential for wildfires on December 8, 2020 is currently rated by DNR Forestry as Moderate across southeast Minnesota, and Low over the rest of the state.
+- The potential for wildfires on December 9, 2021 is currently rated by DNR Forestry as Low across Minnesota.
 Historically, 80 percent of all wildfires in Minnesota occur during April and May.

 [see: Fire Danger Rating Map]

 - The December precipitation outlook that was released on November 30 has most of Minnesota with equal chances of above, below and normal precipitation.
 The exception is the far northeast that tilts into the above normal category.

 [see: Climate Prediction Center 30-day Outlook | December Precipitation Normal Map]

-- The December temperature trend (according to the Climate Prediction center has a fairly strong tendency for above normal temperatures in the south, with equal chances across the rest of the state.
+- The December temperature trend (according to the Climate Prediction Center) has a tendency for above normal temperatures in the south, with equal chances across the rest of the state.
 Normal December high temperatures are in the upper 20's to low 30's to start the month, dropping to the low to mid 20's by month's end.
 Normal lows are in the teens early in the month, falling to single digits by late December.

 [see: Climate Prediction Center 30-day Outlook | December Temperature Normal Map]

-- The 90-day temperature outlook for December through February shows a tendency for below normal temperatures over the north and west central and equal chances for above, near normal and below normal temperatures across all the far northeast and south east, where there is a slight tilt for above normal temperatures.
-The 90-day precipitation outlook for December through February indicates a tendency for above normal precipitation.
-Because the December outlooks leans warm and dry, the cool and wet part of the winter is weighted for January and February.
+- The 90-day temperature outlook for December through February shows equal chances for above, near normal and below normal temperatures across all the far northeast and south east, where there is a slight tilt for above normal temperatures.
+The 90-day precipitation outlook for December through February indicates a tendency for above normal precipitation in eastern Minnesota with equal chances for the rest of the state.

 [see: Climate Prediction Center 90-day Outlook]